United Tech CFO: Policymakers grasping at straws to fix economy

 “China has noticeably slowed down,” Hayes said, adding that current forecasts of 7 percent growth in the Chinese economy this year are “probably a stretch.”

-His cautious tone mirrored the message of top executives at 3M Co (MMM.N) and Honeywell International Inc (HON.N), who on Wednesday said they too are facing weak demand in Europe and Asia.
+His cautious tone mirrored the message of top executives at 3M Co and Honeywell International Inc, who on Wednesday said they too are facing weak demand in Europe and Asia.

 Hayes said the company had become less confident that demand would improve in 2013.
 United Tech won’t issue a formal 2013 forecast until December, but analysts on average expect earnings to rise by about 19 percent in 2013, reflecting the addition of Goodrich, according to Thomson Reuters I/B/E/S.